Haenes/bugtracker-old/INSTALL.md

 DJANGO_SECRET = "SECRETKEY"

 # This is necessary for the mail service
-# to send emails to users and admins in the following situations:
+# to send emails to users in the following situations:
-# confirmation of registration, password reset and server error.
+# confirmation of registration and password reset.
 EMAIL_HOST_USER = "EMAIL"
 EMAIL_HOST_PASSWORD = "PASSWORD"
-EMAIL_ADMIN = "EMAIL"
-ADMIN_NAME = "Name"

 POSTGRES_PASSWORD = "Testing123#"
 POSTGRES_USER = "test"